appsmithorg/appsmith-docs/website/docs/reference/widgets/modal.md

 # Modal

-This page explains how to use the Modal widget to create dialog windows on your app for displaying various types of content, such as alerts, confirmation pop-ups, forms, and more.
+This page explains how to use the Modal widget to create dialog windows in your app for displaying various types of content, such as alerts, confirmation pop-ups, forms, and more.

 <VideoEmbed host="youtube" videoId="s8cHVkhj3ec" title="Using the Modal widget" caption="Using the Modal widget"/>